Samsung Galaxy Note: Galaxy Book

-Spiritual successors to the Galaxy Note phones
+Successors

 Galaxy S21 Ultra

 The Galaxy S21 Ultra was announced at the Galaxy Unpacked event on 14 January 2021, alongside the Galaxy S21 and Galaxy S21+.
 The Galaxy S21 Ultra is the first phone in the Galaxy S Series to support the S Pen accessory, albeit sold separately and with limited functionality.
 It features a 6.8" 1440p "Dynamic AMOLED" curved display with HDR10+ support, "dynamic tone mapping" technology, and a variable 120 Hz refresh rate.

-Galaxy Z Fold 3

 Galaxy S22 Ultra

 The Galaxy S22 Ultra was announced at the Galaxy Unpacked event on 9 February 2022, alongside the Galaxy S22 and Galaxy S22+.
-Unlike the Galaxy S21 Ultra and the Galaxy Z Fold 3, the Galaxy S22 features an embedded S Pen, with similar functionalities to the Galaxy Note series and with a faster pen latency of 2.8ms.
+Unlike the Galaxy S21 Ultra, the Galaxy S22 features an embedded S Pen, with similar functionalities to the Galaxy Note series and with a faster pen latency of 2.8ms.

-Galaxy Z Fold 4

-Galaxy S23 Ultra

-The Galaxy S23 Ultra was announced at the Galaxy Unpacked event on 1 February 2023, alongside the Galaxy S23 and Galaxy S23+.
-Similar to the Galaxy S22 Ultra, the Galaxy S23 Ultra features an embedded S Pen, with similar functionalities to the Galaxy Note series and with a faster pen latency of 2.8ms.

 Comparison

 This table is primarily intended to show the differences between the model families of the Galaxy Note series.
 The list only covers unlocked and international devices.